anandhanedom/react-js/README.md

 ### React life-cycle methods

-1. componentDidMount() - it runs after the component output has been rendered to the DOM.
-This is a good place to set up a timer.
+1. componentDidMount() - is invoked immediately after a component is mounted (inserted into the tree).
+Initialization that requires DOM nodes should go here.
+If you need to load data from a remote endpoint, this is a good place to instantiate the network request.
+Good for setting timers too.